Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 .
 ## Build Settings

-Check to make sure the correct build settings Change the build platform:
+Add your Scene to the build settings and make sure the correct platform is selected:

 - Click: **File / Build Settings…**
-- Select the **Android** Platform on Windows, or **iOS** on a Mac.
+- Click **Add Open Scenes** - the Scene with your name should appear in the **Scenes In Build** list.
-- Click **Switch Platform**.
+- If you are working on Windows the **Platform** should be **Android;** if on a Mac, then **iOS.** If you need to switch, select the correct platform and click **Switch Platform**.
+(This will take a while!)

-This will take a while, afterwards you can simply close the Build Settings view by clicking on the X in the upper right corner.
+- close the Build Settings view by clicking on the X in the upper right corner.

 .
 ![CreateAssetBundle4](/documentation/images/CreateAssetBundle4.PNG)